spheronFdn/incognfto/README.md

 2. Clone this repo: https://github.com/spheronFdn/incognfto.git
 3. Go inside the `server` directory
 4. Run `yarn` to install dependencies
-5. Create a .env file in the server directory and Add the following:
+5. Create a `.env` file in the server directory and Add the following:
   ```
   SPHERON_TOKEN=xxxx
   ```
-7. Start the server
+6. Start the server
   ```sh
   yarn start
   ```
+> Learn how to create an access token [here.](https://docs.spheron.network/rest-api/#creating-an-access-token)

 ## How it Works
 Incognfto follows a straightforward workflow to ensure privacy and secure access to NFTs.
 Here's a high-level overview: